Restorative Narratives: Defining a new strength-based genre

 This question has been central to our recent work at Images & Voices of Hope (ivoh) and aligns with our mission to strengthen the media’s role as an agent of world benefit.
 We’ve coined a term — Restorative Narratives — which describes a genre of stories that focus on recovery, restoration and resilience in the aftermath, or midst of, difficult times.
 This genre is by no means new, but there’s never been a constructive name for it until now.

-For over a year, we’ve been studying this genre and have identified media makers who have made resilience and recovery a signature part of their work.
-Some of them — including Los Angeles Times reporter Anh Do, New York Times reporter Andrea Elliott and San Francisco Chronicle reporter Kevin Fagan — spoke about their work at our 2014 ivoh Mindful Media Summit in June.
-In 2013, we convened 35 media practitioners to create a working definition of Restorative Narratives.
-Through the course of our research and conversations, we’ve learned a lot about what Restorative Narratives are — and aren’t.
+For three years, we’ve been studying this genre and have identified media makers who have made resilience and recovery a signature part of their work.
+Throughout the course of our work, we’ve learned a lot about what Restorative Narratives are — and aren’t — and why they matter.

 What is a Restorative Narrative?